Areas of competence

 Key points of my research

 I have been keenly interested for years in wondering about what does it mean to be a rule.
 Most of the questions and answers that I have found in this area put a strong emphasis on the notion of interpretation, so I have made some research on this as well.
 The reflections of Ludwig Wittgenstein have been greatly useful for me at this point, and I was lucky enough to enjoy a whole year of research on this philosopher at the University of Vienna, Austria (by the way, he’s the guy on top of the above “Simpsons style” picture).
 I have also learned a lot from Gianni Vattimo, who was patient enough to be my post-doctoral director for two years at the University of Turin, Italy.
 Lately I have been engaged on hesitations about the ideas of freedom and culture (especially religious culture) and belonging (especially political or religious belonging).
+Moral psychology and evolutionary psychology have been part of my researches as well.
 I also care quite a lot about notions like cultural or gender “identity” and “rite”.

 Debates I am interested in

 I have devoted some of my time trying to crack the code of such a slippery idea as Postmodernity, and I have found a lot of help in this sense with the tools provided by Philosophical Hermeneutics.
 I have been also worried by questions that I see strongly connected with all that: the discussions among multiculturalists and liberals, for instance, or the theoretical analysis of contemporary mass media, or some recent developments of Social and Moral Psychology.
 Lately I have noticed some tendency in me towards contemporary cultural struggles or “Kulturkämpfe”, like the ones related to relativism, animalism, feminism or nationalism.

 “We cannot forget in this list the name of such a disturbing and prolific author as M. Á. Quintana Paz, and his intense reception of the philosophy of G. Vattimo…”